1. How do you identify the programs that you support?

-Please visit our list of programs at Who We Support to get a sense of the scope of our grantees.
-All of these grantees operate with minimal staff and are often all-volunteer.
+Please visit our list of programs at Our Grantees to get a sense of the scope of the work done by our grantees.
+All operate with minimal staff and are often all-volunteer.
 We focus on organizations with budgets below $500,000.
 The key to all of our programs is the Good Person at the center of the organization.
 Our visionaries are inspired by a personal connection to their work or by an injustice that they have witnessed or read about and moved them to act.
-They have sought creative solutions, often at great personal sacrifice, to alleviate all forms of human suffering.
+They have sought creative solutions, often at great personal sacrifice, to alleviate many forms of human suffering.

 3. Do you support only Jewish organizations?